Before dawn, before place comes into sight ,

 says we’ll pull in at the Maylands Café –

 it opens at seven for the men going to work

 on Hemel industrial estate.
-Yes, we’ll get a fry-up.
+Yes, get a fry-up.

 but Maylands is warm and steamy with men